Rangdajied United FC: Foundation and early years

+Later years (2020–present)

+The club's new era began with the former India international Eugeneson Lyngdoh, who became club president in 2021 and succeeded his father Syntar Klas Sunn at the post.
+In June 2023, Rangdajied clinched their first ever Meghalaya State League title, defeating Khliehmawlieh YC 1–0 in final.
+In November of the same year, the club returned to the nationwide league, joining newly formed I-League 3.
+Later on 10 November, club CEO Andrew Suting officially announced Meghalaya Tourism as main sponsor, stating, "The support from Meghalaya Tourism will undoubtedly contribute to the growth and development of the football club while simultaneously drawing attention to the treasures of the state."

+In August 2023, Rangdajied United gained I-League 3 spot to compete in the inaugural edition.
+Before the league starts, the club roped in Subir Dey as head coach, former India international Aiborlang Khongjee as technical director and Aibanjop Shadap as the assistant coach while team players came from the Khasi-Jaintia Hills.
+They began the league campaign on 13 November in Goa, beating Millat FC 5–0 in Group C. In August 2024, the club was welcomed by the Durand Cup Organising Committee and included in the group stages of the 133rd edition of the tournament, replacing Indian Super League outfit Hyderabad.
+Rangdajied began the competition campaign with a 4–3 defeat to FC Goa in Shillong on 5 August.
+In the next match, Rangdajied played against arch-rival Shillong Lajong at the Jawaharlal Nehru Stadium, that went on to a 2–0 defeat resulting club's failure to move to the knock-out stage.

 Sponsorship

 Rangdajied United was sponsored by Italian athletic footwear and apparel manufacturer Diadora.
 It was the first Indian soccer club to be sponsored by Diadora.

-They also had Football Solutions, a New Delhi based Football Consultancy Firm as a sponsor.
+They also had Football Solutions, a New Delhi football consultancy firm, as a sponsor.
+In November 2023, the club announced that they have roped in Meghalaya Tourism as the main sponsor.

 Rivalries

 Shillong Derby

-In I-League, there were consecutive promotions and relegations of Meghalayan teams Rangdajied United (2013–14 I-League), Royal Wahingdoh (2014–15 I-League) and Shillong Lajong (2018–19 I-League).
-During the both domestic and regional leagues, Rangdajied played against both Shillong Lajong and Royal Wahingdoh respectively in the "Shillong Derby".
+In I-League, there were consecutive promotions and relegations of three Meghalayan teams Rangdajied United (2013–14 I-League), Royal Wahingdoh (2014–15 I-League) and Shillong Lajong (2018–19 I-League).
+In both the domestic and regional leagues, Rangdajied played against both Shillong Lajong and Royal Wahingdoh respectively in the "Shillong Derby".

 The first match of the derby in I-League to be played was on 22 November 2013 between Shillong Lajong and Rangdajied United that ended in a 1–1 draw.
 Both the rivalries continued thereafter in Shillong Premier League for a brief period until the teams were dissolved.

 Home stadium

 Rangdajied United plays all their home games at the Jawaharlal Nehru Stadium in Shillong, which has a capacity of approximately 30,000 spectators.
 It has artificial turf.